B- Boy Menno seen in Almaty, Kazakhstan on June 19, 2021

 Menno van Gorp

-Red Bull BC One All Star Menno van Gorp is a three-time Red Bull BC One champion and has one of the most original styles on the breaking scene.
+Red Bull BC One All Star Menno van Gorp is the only four-time Red Bull BC One champion and has one of the most original styles on the breaking scene.

 NetherlandsNetherlands